 I mean, that also sounds delicious (cravings, anyone?).
 We know that when you’re baking an adorable little bun in your proverbial oven it’s more important than ever to try to cook fresh, healthy foods at home.

 That said, I’ve also found it harder than ever to make a healthy choice in pregnancy, despite the fact that I’m a prenatal nutritionst.

 I craved chocolate milk and chips and couldn’t stomach a salad in the first few months.

 If you’re the same and want a little help to be healthy in pregnancy, then check out Back to Basics Pregnancy App.
-It’s a handy guide with pregnancy workouts, recipes you actually want to eat and a lot more important info about growing a bub.
+It’s a handy guide with safe workouts, pregnancy recipes you actually want to eat and a lot more important info about growing a bub.

 I don’t believe in creating lists of forbidden foods (nothing is off limits!) but it’s a lovely time to try swapping to healthier options, crowding in more of the healthy stuff (like vegetables, whole grains, seeds and nuts) so you feel your best.

 Instead, you want to crowd your plate with as many healthy, nutritious foods as possible.

 But more on those later…